AmarOmerovic/AmarOmerovic/README.md

 Hi 👋 My name is Amar Omerović
 ==============================

-Software Engineer Student
+Student Software Engineer
 -------------------------

-Programming is my passion, and Mobile seems to be the most appealing to me.
-I work eﬀectively in groups and handle well in unfamiliar situations.
+Programming is my passion, and mobile seems to be the most appealing to me, but things can change.
+I work effectively in groups and handle well in unfamiliar situations.
 I enjoy new challenges and am willing to do everything in my power to overcome them.

 * 🌍  I'm based in Tuzla
 * ✉️  You can contact me at [amaromerovic70@gmail.com](mailto:amaromerovic70@gmail.com)